 Colyton Grammar School follows the Joint Council for Qualifications (JCQ) and Ofqual rules and expects all students to abide by those rules.

-Exam room details will be displayed in the year group bubble.
+Exam room details will be sent to all students via Teams.
 Please check prior to each exam.

 - Arrive at least ten minutes prior to the start of the exam;